joanfx/sql-joins-exemplar-lab/README.md

 ---

-## Task 4: Employees with Login Attempts
+## Task 4: Correlating User Identities with Login Events
 **Goal:** Combine the `employees` table with `log_in_attempts` to correlate users with their login data.
 **Fix:** Used an `INNER JOIN` on the `username` field.